 The stated purpose of the BRCTC Security Department is to provide a safe and secure environment for students, faculty, staff and visitors, and the safeguarding of campus property and facilities from damage or loss.
 The Department's approach is to involve the entire college family in the process of maintaining a safe campus.
 Security strives to create an atmosphere of comfort and safety, thus allowing students to concentrate on academic studies, as well as to foster an environment in which employees may devote their time to student services and learning activities.
 Students know exactly to whom they may report criminal acts or threat intelligence, and that if necessary, their Personal Identifiable Information (PII) will not be shared and will remain strictly confidential.
+College security officers maintain a heightened state of situational awareness, and remain acutely in tune with BRCTC's culture.
 The Security Department's credo is accessibility through visibility, with exceptional customer service being front and center.
-By demonstrating to the entire BRCTC community that they are approachable, our security officers, though always ready to meet the challenges inherent in the critical position they hold, place great emphasis on prevention, de-escalation, and cooperation.
+By demonstrating to the entire BRCTC community that they are approachable, our security officers, though always ready to meet the challenges inherent in the critical position they hold, place a greater emphasis on prevention, de-escalation, and cooperation.